 WRAS Approval Types

 WRAS regulations apply to any water retaining structure that carries water from the public mains water supply.
-This is the standard against contamination, waste, misuse or contamination of the water supply.
+This is the standard against water contamination, waste, and misuse.
 Water fittings, therefore, must be of an appropriate quality and standard to become approved by WRAS.
 There are two main types of variants that fall under WRAS approval:

 WRAS Material Approval: This approval involves non-metallic materials and components such as our ACOTHANE DW coating, undergoing specific testing for their effects on water quality.
 When materials are given this approval, it means that they do not contaminate water and are safe to use within water retaining structures to satisfy WRAS regulations.